 Please visit the Simplify the Courts website for more information on the proposal to simplify the NYS courts, and on how to become a member of the coalition.

-The New York State Coalition for More Family Court Judges came together to ensure that New York State provide for more resources for Family Courts, including at least 20 more Family Court Judges statewide to provide justice for families.
+The New York State Coalition for More Family Court Judges came together five years ago in 2014 to ensure that New York State provide for more resources for Family Courts, including at least 20 more Family Court Judges statewide to provide justice for families.
 And we were successful!
 Why?
 Because of the overwhelming power of more than 100 organizations who joined together and advocated.
 The NY Legislature and Governor passed a law that added 25 Family Court Judges to the New York State Courts.

 - Vivian Fox, President, 1199 Child Care Corporation